FIVE MOST SURPRISING FINDS

 Pew Research Center; Roper Center, Cornell University

 Cuban Americans.
 Cuban immigrants, concentrated in South Florida, have historically split their vote between the two parties.
-In 2004, George W. Bush received approximately 78% of the Cuban American vote.
+In 2004, George W. Bush received roughly 78% of the Cuban American vote.
 By 2020, Donald Trump received around 55% while Biden received 42% (Eckstein, The Immigrant Divide, Routledge, 2009).

-This swing — this demonstrated willingness to move between parties — has made Cuban Americans among the most influential immigrant communities in American political history.
-The Cuban embargo policy was maintained for decades across administrations of both parties because neither party dared to alienate a constituency that was genuinely up for grabs.
+This swing — this willingness to move between parties — has made Cuban Americans among the most influential immigrant communities in American political history.
+The Cuban embargo policy survived for decades across administrations of both parties because neither party dared to alienate a constituency that was genuinely up for grabs.
 The wet-foot, dry-foot immigration policy gave Cuban immigrants preferential treatment over every other immigrant group in the Western Hemisphere.

 These were not acts of generosity.
 They were acts of political calculation, directed at a community that had mastered the art of being needed.

 Union workers.
 Historically a Democratic constituency, union workers began shifting toward Republican candidates in the 1980s.
 Reagan won 45% of union household votes in 1984.
-Trump won approximately 40% in 2016 and a similar share in 2020 (Rosenfeld, What Unions No Longer Do, Harvard University Press, 2014).
+Trump won roughly 40% in 2016 and a similar share in 2020 (Rosenfeld, What Unions No Longer Do, Harvard University Press, 2014).

 This shift forced Democrats to actually compete for union support through policy concessions — infrastructure spending, opposition to trade deals, pension protections — rather than simply assuming it.
 When unions began to move, politicians began to listen.